ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/ozkanbilge/Apache-Exploit-2019](https://github.com/ozkanbilge/Apache-Exploit-2019) :  ![starts](https://img.shields.io/github/stars/ozkanbilge/Apache-Exploit-2019.svg) ![forks](https://img.shields.io/github/forks/ozkanbilge/Apache-Exploit-2019.svg)

 ## CVE-2019-0193
- In Apache Solr, the DataImportHandler, an optional but popular module to pull in data from databases and other sources, has a feature in which the whole DIH configuration can come from a request's &quot;dataConfig&quot; parameter.
+ In Apache Solr, the DataImportHandler, an optional but popular module to pull in data from databases and other sources, has a feature in which the whole DIH configuration can come from a request's "dataConfig" parameter.
 The debug mode of the DIH admin screen uses this to allow convenient debugging / development of a DIH config.
 Since a DIH config can contain scripts, this parameter is a security risk.
-Starting with version 8.2.0 of Solr, use of this parameter requires setting the Java System property &quot;enable.dih.dataConfigParam&quot; to true.
+Starting with version 8.2.0 of Solr, use of this parameter requires setting the Java System property "enable.dih.dataConfigParam" to true.